 Additionally, 23 producers in Makinohara city have a campaign to donate 10 yen per sold item to the Japanese Red Cross Society.
 A bubble tea company with shops in Aichi, Fukui and Shiga prefecture started a campaign to provide free drinks to the mask donors, so that the spare masks could be passed on to those who are the most in need.

 Health topics related to tea have had some controversy, though.
-In June the Consumer Affairs Agency requested 35 online shops selling tea and kelp products to stop promoting them as providing protection from Covid-19.
+In June the Consumer Affairs Agency requested 35 online shops selling tea and kelp products to stop promoting them as providing protection from COVID-19.
 Such claims are currently unfound and research is still underway.
-In the general meeting the Tea Catechin Study group by the LDP (the ruling party of Japan) also called for more research into the health benefits of the catechins, with the belief that proven preventative effects on the new coronavirus could help to promote tea consumption in Japan.
+In the general meeting the Tea Catechin Study group by the LDP (the ruling party of Japan) also called for more research into the health benefits of the catechins, with the belief that proven preventative effects on the new corona virus could help promote tea consumption in Japan.

 *The article is based on the Japanese media articles: